10deepaktripathi/Embedding-Analysis-Using-Transformers/README.md

 # Directory Structure

-- [Embedding Analysis1.ipynb](./Embedding%20Analysis1.ipynb): Notebook containing code with Seaborn graphs.
+- [Embedding Analysis.ipynb](./Embedding%20Analysis.ipynb): Notebook contains comparitive study across multiple pretrained and finetuned models.
 - [model_tuning.ipynb](./model_tuning.ipynb): Notebook containing model architectures and parameters for fine-tuning clinical BERT model.
 - [preprocess_data.ipynb](./preprocess_data.ipynb): Notebook containing code for preprocessing ClinicNotes and Medical Keyword files.
 - [report_on_embedding_analysis.pdf](./report_on_embedding_analysis.pdf): Detailed report on the embedding analysis study.
-- [Embedding Analysis.ipynb](./Embedding%20Analysis.ipynb): Notebook containing same code as Embedding Analysis1.ipynb, but with Plotly graphs.
 - [charts](./charts): Contains all the charts that were drawn on this project.
 - [data](./data): Contains all the data files models are getting analyized or finetuned on.